timvisee/ffsend/IDEAS.md

 # First release
-- Implement `-f` flag for forcing
-- Allow creating non existent directories with the `-f` flag
 - Only allow file extension renaming on upload with `-f` flag
 - Only allow empty passwords with `-f` flag
-- Implement `-y` flag for assume yes
 - Check for file expiry everywhere
 - Soft limit uploads to 1GB and 2GB
 - Remember all uploaded files, make files listable